zhouyouzhao/css-value2design-token/README.md

 ✨ A VS Code extension for Tailwind CSS v4 — select raw CSS values (#1E90FF, 16px, etc.), instantly replace them with design tokens (var(--color-primary)), and auto-create new tokens with smart naming when missing.

+## Important

+This extension only supports global design tokens (:root / @theme) and their theme overrides (e.g. .dark, [data-theme]).
+Variables defined outside this scope are treated as non-standard and will be ignored.

 ## Development

 ### Testing